-In Compliance domains, related reputational risks are included in its performed risks assessments and reported upon on a quarterly basis.
+In Compliance domains, related reputational risks are included in its performed risks identification and assessments and reported upon on a quarterly basis to the Management Committee and the Audit and Risk Committee.

-Reputational risk towards regulators or investors is mitigated by regular contact, timely reporting and a transparent and sound communication.
+Reputational risk towards regulators or investors is mitigated by regulatory norms compliancy, regular contact, timely reporting and a transparent and sound communication.

 The Human Resources Department monitors the level of satisfaction of employees via KPIs such as employee surveys, monitoring of absenteeism, number of resignations and exit interviews.
-The Complaints Department monitors and tracks customer complaint KPIs.
-Also customer surveys are executed.
+The Complaints Department monitors and tracks customer complaint KPIs, and customer surveys are also executed.
+On a quarterly basis, these elements are reported to the Management Committee and where necessary improvement actions undertaken.